A hybrid isogeometric and finite element method: NURBS-enhanced finite element method for hexahedral meshes (NEFEM-HEX): Methodology

-Thus, the quadrature rule can exactly integrate all linear combinations of the univariate B-spline basis functions $\{N_i\}_{i=1}^n$ if the determinant of the matrix in Equation~\eqref{eq:quad_w} is non-zero \cite{zou21}.\\ To ensure numerical stability, discrete Galerkin forms must be rank-sufficient under quadrature.
+where $N_i$ denotes a B-spline basis function of degree $p$ and the moments on the left-hand side can be calculated as shown in \cite{johannessen, chui2004nonstationary}.
+Therefore, the quadrature rule can exactly integrate all linear combinations of the univariate B-spline basis functions $\{N_i\}_{i=1}^n$ if the determinant of the matrix in Equation~\eqref{eq:quad_w} is non-zero \cite{zou21}.\\ To ensure numerical stability, discrete Galerkin forms must be rank-sufficient under quadrature.
 In \cite{zou21}, it is mentioned that using the Greville points as the quadrature points yields stiffness and mass matrices that are free of rank deficiency regardless of the mesh sizes and the polynomial degrees.
 However, the authors also noted that even though the matrices are full rank, the system can still suffer from spurious modes due to a lack of integration accuracy.
 Thus, accurate integration of the spline basis functions is still necessary for eliminating spurious modes and obtaining a well-conditioned system and accurate results\cite{zou21}.
 This issue was addressed by defining a reduced Gaussian quadrature rule which yields more accurate integration than the Greville quadrature for polynomial degrees $p>2$ even with less quadrature points than the full Gaussian quadrature in \cite{zou22}, but it was also noted that for $p=2$, both the Greville quadrature and the reduced Gaussian quadrature rules yield optimal convergence.
 In this research, it suffices to use B-spline basis functions with $p=2$, thus, with the Greville quadrature rule, we can still obtain optimal convergence while numerically integrating functions over the surface.\\ Note that while working with the variational formulations involving NURBS basis, one would encounter integrals of the following form

 where $J_c(\alpha,\beta)$ is a function that involves the Jacobian (or the inverse of the Jacobian) of the geometric map and the coefficients of the partial differential equation.
 Since both the NURBS map and the weight function $W(\alpha, \beta)$ are piecewise smooth functions defined on the initial coarse mesh where the geometry is exactly represented and they remain unchanged during refinement, it can be assumed that $J_c(\alpha,\beta)$ and $W(\alpha,\beta)$ are constant as in \cite{hughes_ni}.
 Thus, while determining the quadrature rule for computing the integrals that involve NURBS basis functions in our formulations, we can utilize the Greville quadrature rule that can be used for evaluating integrals involving B-spline basis functions.
 In other words, it suffices to utilize a quadrature rule that would exactly approximate the following integral instead of the integral in~\eqref{eq:sampleint}: